zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 where,

-- _install:proclib_ is the data set name that the ZWEXMSTC and ZWESAUX JCL members that are used to start the ZWEXMSTC and ZWESAUX started tasks will be copied into, for example, USER.PROCLIB.
+- _install:proclib_ is the data set name that the ZWEXMSTC and ZWEXASTC JCL members that are used to start the ZWEXMSTC and ZWEXASTC started tasks will be copied into, for example, USER.PROCLIB.
 - _install:parmlib_ is the data set name that the ZWESIP00 PARMLIB member will be copied into and used by the ZWEXMSTC PROCLIB.
 Choose a value such as IZUSVR.PARMLIB.
 - _install:loadlib_ is the data set name that the ZWESIS01 and ZWESAUX load modules will be copied into.
 This data set will be created as a PDSE and be APF authorized by the script.
 Choose a value such as USER.LOADLIB.
 - _zssCrossMemoryServerName_ is the name of the ZSS Cross Memory Server.
 The default name is `ZWESIS_STD`.
 If you want to run only one version of Zowe, you can use the default name.
 If you want to run different versions of Zowe in parallel, you must specify a unique name for each Zowe instance.
 If you want to test a new version of Zowe in parallel to an older version, you must change the default name to a unique one when you install the new version.